ellcrys/papers/README.md

 ## 2.1 Collaboration Tools & Platforms

 Open source developers are distributed across the world.
 They speak different languages, have different beliefs and live in different timezones, but these differences have not slowed down the progress of the OSS community.
 Most developers contributing to open source projects today use a distributed version control system (DVCS).
 These tools provide a common development protocol that collaborators use to contribute and manage a codebase.
 Most developers make use of the Git[2] to share, track, package and version their contributions.
-Git is a distributed version control system developed in 2015 by Linus Torvalds to aid the development of the Linux kernel.
+Git is a distributed version control system developed in April 2005 by Linus Torvalds to aid the development of the Linux kernel.
 It has since grown to be one of the most important tools utilised by developers and enterprises across the world.
-Git allows developers to work in a decentralised approach where they manage replicated source code repositories, contribute and resync with other developers.
+Git allow developers to work in a decentralised approach where they manage replicated source code repositories, contribute and resync with other developers.
 Unfortunately, running and maintaining independent git servers is challenging for most users — Requires understanding of some networking, good internet, high-availability, server cost if hosted on the cloud.
-For this reason, cloud-based code hosting services like Github[3] emerged to provide users with a service that hosts repositories, thereby eliminating the need for users to run and maintain personal servers.
-These services also provide additional collaboration utilities like issue tracking, reviews, pull request that allows users to communicate problems and manage new releases of their software.
+For this reason, cloud-based code hosting services like Github[3] emerged to provide users with a service that host repositories, thereby eliminating the need for users to run and maintain personal servers.
+These services also provide additional collaboration utilities like issue tracking, reviews, pull request that enable users to communicate problems and manage new releases of their software.
-Millions of developers use Github and other code sharing platforms to build great software, but the central ownership, governance tools optimised for authoritarianism and execution of the service make it unfit to host teams building open source services.
+Millions of developers use Github and other code sharing platforms to build great software, but the central ownership, governance tools optimised for authoritarianism and execution of the service make it unfit to host community-owned open source services.

 ## 2.2.
 Shortcomings of Centralized Code Sharing Platforms